Welcome, I’m Deb

 Are they aligned with a professional body such as the BACP or PACFA?

-Do you feel comfortable with them?
+Do I feel comfortable with them?

 Would you recommend them to a friend?

 In your search for a therapist, be clear about the type of person that you want to invest your time (and money) in.
-There are no hard and fast rules.
-The therapeutic relationship like all relationships takes time to build
+There are no hard-and-fast rules.
+The therapeutic relationship, like all relationships, takes time to build.